Leung Chun Pong: Guangdong Sunray Cave

-On 12 June 2012, Leung moved to mainland China and signed a contract with China League One side Guangdong Sunray Cave.
-He made his debut for Guangdong Sunray Cave on 23 June 2012, in a 2–0 away win against Beijing Baxy.
-On 30 June 2012, he scored his first goal in China League One in the match between Guangdong Sunray Cave and Shanghai East Asia F.C., where Guangdong Sunray Cave lost to Shanghai East Asia 1–2.
+On 12 June 2012, Leung moved to mainland China and signed a contract with China League One club Guangdong Sunray Cave.
+He made his debut for Guangdong Sunray Cave on 23 June 2012 in a 2–0 away win against Beijing Baxy.
+On 30 June 2012, he scored his first goal in China League One in the match between Guangdong Sunray Cave and Shanghai East Asia, where Guangdong Sunray Cave lost to Shanghai East Asia 1–2.

+South China

+In January 2014, Leung rejoined South China.

+Eastern

+On 8 July 2016, Leung joined Eastern.

 International career

 On 12 August 2006, Leung made his international debut for Hong Kong in a friendly match against Singapore.

-Leung's lung was infested after playing a friendly against India in October 2010 and had to be hospitalised in an isolated ward.
+Leung's lung was infected after playing a friendly against India in October 2010 and had to be hospitalised in an isolated ward.
 He recovered 2 days later and was released from hospital.

 On 28 July 2011, Leung was sent off in the 0–5 defeat by Saudi Arabia in the 2014 FIFA World Cup qualifiers.
-Leung was suspended for two games for this red card and would have to miss two games in the 2011 Long Teng Cup.
+He was suspended for two games for this red card, and had to miss two games in the 2011 Long Teng Cup.